yavulan/learning/TypeScript.md

 ```

 ### Types assertion
-Is used only by the compiler.
-It is a way to tell the compiler `“trust me, I know what I’m doing.”`
+Used only by the compiler.
+It is a way to tell the compiler `“trust me, I know what I’m doing”`
 (like a type cast, but without special checking or restructuring of data).
 ```TypeScript
 let val: any = "text";